-The purpose of the Interdisciplinary Studies major is to provide students with a broad-based, comprehensive education through coursework in all major disciplines including English, mathematics, natural science, history, social science, arts and humanities, and computer technology.
-Students graduating from the Interdisciplinary Studies Program will be reflective Christian leaders able to analyze, synthesize, and communicate information and ideas related to all major disciplines.
-Through the professional studies coursework, students are prepared to engage their learners effectively, to maximize the educational experience, and to prepare their students for success whether they are working in child care centers or teaching in public or private schools.
-Furthermore, Regent students graduating from the Interdisciplinary Studies Program will be prepared to enter a graduate program or the workforce.
+The faculty in the Department of Teacher Education seek to equip students with the knowledge and skills necessary to be effective teachers in PreK-12 classrooms.
+Students graduating from the Teacher Education program will receive a broadbased, comprehensive education through coursework in various disciplines including English, mathematics, natural science, history, social science, arts and humanities, and computer technology.
+Students will be reflective Christian leaders able to analyze, synthesize, and communicate information and ideas related to their specific teaching disciplines.
+The faculty seek to foster students' awareness of how their Christian worldview impacts the profession.
+Through the professional studies coursework, students are prepared to engage their learners effectively, to maximize the educational experience, and to prepare children for success.
+Students gain hands-on experience through practica and a student teaching internship, which enhance their opportunities to become successful beginning teachers of children in grades in PreK-3, PreK-6 or 6-12.
+The program is continuously refined to meet and exceed the changing expectations of the Virginia Department of Education and other professional organizations.
+The Department of Teacher Education seeks to prepare leaders to teach in public and private schools.
+Furthermore, Regent students graduating from the program will be prepared to enter a graduate program or the workforce.